-For thirty-two years, Mason Houghland Lampton has hosted the largest and most unique social event in our area.
+For thirty-three years, Mason Houghland Lampton has hosted the largest and most unique social event in our area.
 Many patrons see the Steeplechase at Callaway as just that, a social event, but for Mason and his family it is much more!

 Steeped in tradition, Lampton is carrying on a family legacy.
 His grandfather, Mason Houghland, an avid foxhunter, founded the Hillsboro Foxhounds in 1932.
 Being competitive led him to steeplechasing which is a competition that grew out of the hunting field.
 Like foxhunting, steeplechase races are usually conducted over natural fences, fields, and streams.